 1. Indoor Compost Bin

-Empty every few days into a drop-off site or larger bin
+➡️ Tip: Empty it every few days into a larger bin, community compost drop-off, or shared garden.

 2. Bokashi Composting